michael-haerle/OLS_Regression_Challenge/README.md

 ### Prepare steps:
-- Droped duplicate columns
-- Created dummy variables
-- Concatenated the dummy dataframe
-- Renamed columns
 - Dropped columns not needed
 - Removed ouliers
-- Imputed nulls with 0 for fireplace and full_bathroom
+- Imputed nulls with mean for PctEmployed16_Over
+- Replaced outliers for MedianAge, MedianAgeMale, MedianAgeFemale that were over 100 years
-- Used square feet to feature engineer a new column where it returned small, medium, or large house size
+- Used MedianAge to make a new column with 3 age bins
-- Used .apply to apply a custom function to create a decade column for what decade the house was built in
-- Converted latitude and longitude to the proper values
 - Split into the train, validate, and test sets
+- Scaled the data to be used later in modeling

 *********************